CorentinB/DeepSort/README.md

 chmod +x deepsort
 ```

+You also need your local 8080 port to not be mapped already.

 # Usage

 Just input a folder, and all files will begin to be renames all the pictures files the following way: